 How can the bigger, traditional media outlets better engage younger people?

 Bigger, traditional media outlets need to be savvy about how they are using their social media to do reporting.
 Social media has grown up from it’s beginnings as a place to discover cat videos or see raw, behind-the-scenes footage.
-It’s still good for that, but it’s already advanced into the next stages of it’s development where the audiences are expecting and capable of handling serious reporting via social media channels.
+It’s still good for that, but it’s already advanced into the next stages of it’s development.

 In addition the basics (laptop, camera etc), what kinds of digital tools, apps etc are you using regularly in your work?